tldr-pages/tldr/pages/common/id.md

 > Display current user and group identity.

-- Display current user id (UID), group id (GID) and groups to which they belong:
+- Display current user's id (UID), group id (GID) and groups to which they belong:

 `id`